What is Product Data Management (PDM)?

 - The Mechanical Design Artifacts that are created by Mechanical Computer Aided Design (MCAD) software, including 3D models, drawings and 2D sketches.

-- The Manufacturing Artifacts that are created by Mechanical Computer Aided Manufacturing (MCAM) software, including manufacturing models, tooling models as well as raw and post-processed CNC code.
+- The Manufacturing Artifacts that are created by Mechanical Computer Aided Manufacturing (MCAM) software, including manufacturing models and tooling models, as well as raw and post-processed CNC code.

 - The Simulation Artifacts that are created by Mechanical Computer Aided Engineering (MCAE) software, including models, results and results models.
-There are software offerings focusing exclusively on this functionality, designated as Simulation Data Management (SDM) software.
+There are software offerings that focus exclusively on this functionality, designated as Simulation Data Management (SDM) software.

 - The ECAD Artifacts that are created by Electrical Computer Aided Design (ECAD) software, including diagrams, layouts and 3D models of printed circuit boards.